DaniTot/DL_reproduction/README.md

 ## Discussion

-In the introduction of the paper two terms are given: keyframe and non-keyframe.
-With the naming we can figure out that the keyframe should be more important.
-But the question still stands, why is that specific frame more important.
-And after looking in the code became clear that a keyframe is every tenth frame, and the rest are non-keyframes.
+We started this paper by introducing the reason behind this blogpost, looking how much we could reproduce given the information of the paper.
+During the reproduction we came across some problems that are noteworthy: missing explanations, outdated code and discrepancies between code and the paper.

+An example of missing a proper explanation are the concepts of keyframe and non-keyframe.
+With the naming we could figure out that keyframe is superior to a non-keyframe, but what makes this difference?
+With the code it became clear that a keyframe happens once every 10 frames.
+Which only raised more questions, why 10?
+After reading several other papers it became clear that the keyframes and non-keyframe were used for SRFU and DFA to reduce the number of aggregations and so reduce computation.
+The number 10 is found as an optimal for ImageNet by a empirical study.

-During starting phase of our project we tried running the original GitHub code to have a better understanding of the structure.
-With the given Windows and Linux installer we couldn’t figure out how to make the code run.
-After this setback we started replication the complete code of the GitHub and tried to make a personal interpretation of the code.
-Soon after this we found out that a lot of function used are outdated or even non-existing, which made replicating significantly harder.
+Our first step of reproducing was installing and running the code linked to the paper.
+With the given Windows and Linux installer we couldn't figure out how to make this work.
+After this setback and communication with the other groups with the same paper we made the decision to make a personal interpretation of the code.
+During the replication process we found out that a lot of the functions used were outdated or custom made by the author.
+Without much prior knowledge in coding, in what we thought was C, we couldn't replicate these functions.

+During the reproduction with the code we came across a few discrepancies between the original paper, and their implementation.
+Two convolution networks that we replicated, Low2High and Quality network, had discrepancies in their layers.
+For example, the Low2High network code states that the should exist out of 3 layers: (1x1x256), (3x3x256) and (3x3x1024).
+While the paper says that it should be (3x3x256), (3x3x512), (3x3x1024).
+Also functions that were stated in paper and code deviated from each other.
+Example is the similarity weight normalization we found in the code.
+Where they use the softmax function, while the paper says S(pn) = s(pn)/n=1Ns(pn).
+These relatively small differences made it difficult to check whether we were doing the right thing.

 Here comes the discussion of the paper.
 + Flaws of the original paper.